-Reducing the incidence of injury in workers (expired)
+Reducing the incidence of injury in workers (closed)

 Work in distribution centres (DCs) is characterised by repetitive lifting and sorting task.
 Workers spend most of their workday locating and moving boxes onto pallets (called picking) -up to between 8 to 20 tonnes per shift, per person.
 Despite many precautions taken, these tasks result in injuries.

 One of Australia’s largest supply chain organisations is seeking solutions that can contribute to a sustained reduction in the rate of injuries occurring on the job.
 A combination of solutions will likely be needed to achieve injury reduction goals.
 We will entertain a range of potential solutions including, but not limited to: fatigue measurement, predictive analytics and any other technologically-oriented solutions that will help employees avoid injury.
 We welcome ideas about commercially-available solutions, late-stage ideas that need some further development and testing, or even new research ideas altogether.

 - The chance to work with an ASX 50 firm, one of the largest supply chain organisations in Australia, to develop and potentially commercialise your ideas / technologies

 - Create a positive, lasting impact on industry